 Bank $b$'s reserves are simply derived from the above accounting identity:

-For simplicity, it is assumed that the central banks offers an interest free advance to banks when the have negative reserves, therefore, banks $b$'s advances from the central bank are given by:
+For simplicity, it is assumed that the central bank offers an interest free advance to banks when they have negative reserves, therefore, bank $b$'s advances from the central bank are given by:

 Bank $b$'s loans are given by the sum of all outstanding loans extended to both C-firms and K-firms: